CodeNarc/CodeNarc/docs/codenarc-enhanced-classpath-rules.md

 ---
 layout: default
-title: CodeNarc - Enhanced Classpath Rules
+title: CodeNarc - About the Enhanced Classpath Rules
 ---

-# CodeNarc - Enhanced Classpath Rules
+# CodeNarc - About the Enhanced Classpath Rules

 Several newer rules use a later compilation phase for parsing of the Groovy source code, allowing **CodeNarc** to use a richer and more complete Abstract Syntax Tree (AST).
 The